 The companies' German trial is among the four studies worldwide to begin human testing of their vaccine candidates.

 The largest US drugmaker, however, warned of a hit to second-quarter results as lockdowns imposed to curb the spread of the virus affects the rate of new prescriptions for its medicines and vaccinations.

 It said its net income attributable to shareholders fell to $3.40 billion, or 61 cents per share, in the quarter, from $3.88 billion, or 68 cents per share, a year earlier.

-Excluding items, Pfizer earned 78 cents per share, beating the average analyst estimate of 66 cents, according to IBES data from Refinitiv.
+Excluding items, it earned 80 cents per share, beating analysts' estimate of 73 cents per share, according to Refinitiv data.